medic/cht-core/docs/install/index.md

 ## Install SMSSync

+Now you need to get SMSsync installed on the device.
 At the time of this writing we are using a modified version of [SMSSync by Ushahidi](http://smssync.ushahidi.com/) 2.0.1 as the gateway; your device needs to run Android version 1.7 or higher.

 ### Step 1: Allow Installation of non-Market Applications